Community of Practice

 Soon, Transform911 will bring together these frontline stakeholders to facilitate important conversations and drive reform forward.
 To build this network, Transform911 will support communities of practice through facilitating informal and formal conversations and connecting individuals and organizations.

-If you are interested in contributing your personal experiences, thoughts, or opinions in an informal way, we invite you to contact us at firstname.lastname@example.org or using the form at the bottom of this page.
+If you are interested in contributing your personal experiences, thoughts, or opinions in an informal way, we invite you to contact us at email@example.com.
 You may also like to attend our convenings.

 The formal conversations will take the form of facilitated workgroups around six different topics related to 911 – spanning call handling procedures, governance, alternative hotlines, alternative responders, telecommunicator supports, and technology and infrastructure.
 Two additional groups, one for 911 history and one for research and data, will support and collaborate with the six core topic groups.
 Each group will be comprised of researchers, practitioners, community advocates, and other subject matter experts.
 Workgroup members will have the opportunity to share lessons learned from their fields, forge professional connections, and contribute to a new body of knowledge regarding emergency response.
 Meeting regularly, workgroups will collaborate to generate material for reports that will be sent to changemakers around the nation.
-If you are interested in joining a workgroup, please fill out this survey or click the button below.
+If you are interested in joining a workgroup, please email us at firstname.lastname@example.org.

 Resources exist to support participation in these conversations, if needed.
 We will do our best to accommodate all requests; participation is not guaranteed.
 We anticipate that being a workgroup member will be a commitment of several hours a month.
 More details about working groups will be available after their launch.

-Review all 911 call handling operations, including triage of incoming calls, coding, call-taking scripts, dispatch assignment, quality assurance protocols, behavioral economics, and dispatch deployment.
+Review all 911 emergency communications center (ECC) operations, including triage of incoming calls, coding, call-taking scripts, dispatch assignment, quality assurance protocols, behavioral economics, and dispatch deployment.
 Assess whether/how related policies, procedures, and protocols enable valid and reliable information collection about emergencies, and the efficient and effective dissemination of that information to first responders and, where necessary, to others.

 Review governance structures and processes (including laws and state, local, budget considerations/resource constraints, agency operational orders, organizational and decision-making structures, and reporting protocols) to ensure proper quality control, oversight, implementation, and operation of standardized 911 and alternative procedures.